My-King Johnson

-High school career
+Early life

 Johnson attended Tempe High School in Tempe, Arizona for four years.

 Johnson earned four letters in football as a defensive end and also Johnson is earned three letters in track and field and rugby.
-Johnson is served as the football team’s captain as a senior and he earned All-Conference Honors.
+Johnson is served as the football team's captain as a senior and he earned All-Conference Honors.
 Johnson is named First-Team All-District and First-Team All-State and District Defensive Player of the Year.
-Johnson had 22 sacks, 19 tackles-for-loss, two forced fumbles and 90 total tackles as a senior and he holds the school’s all-time sack record.
+Johnson had 22 sacks, 19 tackles-for-loss, two forced fumbles and 90 total tackles as a senior and he holds the school's all-time sack record.

-Recruitment

 Johnson earned three star recruit in college football by ESPN, 247sports, Rivals.com and Yahoo Sports.
 Johnson received a scholarship offers from Arizona, Arizona State, Oregon, UCLA, USC and Texas A&M. Johnson initially committed to attend the University of California, Los Angeles (UCLA), before changing his commitment to Arizona.